 What is AI?

-AI, or Artificial Intelligence, is technology that makes machines capable of doing tasks that usually require human thinking.
+AI, or Artificial Intelligence, is a technology that makes machines capable of doing tasks that usually require human thinking.
 It allows computers to learn from data and improve their performance over time.

-It might sound like a futuristic concept, but the chances are you’ve interacted with AI many times already today, from using Siri or Alexa to carry out tasks, Google maps to calculate your route to a meeting, or buying a new pair of trainers, air fryer, or sushi-making course online.
+It might sound like a futuristic concept, but the chances are you’ve interacted with AI many times already today, from using Siri or Alexa to carry out tasks, Google Maps to calculate your route to a meeting, or buying a new pair of trainers, air fryer, or sushi-making course online.
 Netflix, Google, and social media platforms all use AI to show you the content most relevant to you - so blame AI next time you get stuck in an Instagram rabbit hole!

 In the events industry, AI is finding a whole range of uses, from engaging attendees to ensuring security.
 It can analyse attendee data, predict risks, and automate tedious budget planning, making eventprofs’ lives much easier, and taking the guesswork out of events.

-Have other ideas?
+Do you have other ideas?
 Fill out our AI short survey or get in touch with us to share them - we love hearing insights from across the industry!

 AI for Streamlining Event Planning and Management